constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

-With this collective participation, it would be possible at little cost (for example [](cite:cites Sevignani2013) in their studies most participants were willing to pay 10 euro a year for alternative social media platforms, which would equal to 50 million a year if all the users of Facebook were to do it) to provide a far greater democratic control over applications that are interacting with the daily life of many individual.
+With this collective participation, it would be possible at little cost (for example [](cite:cites Sevignani2013) in their studies most participants were willing to pay 10 euro a year for alternative social media platforms, which would equal to 50 million a year if all the users of Facebook were to do it) to provide a far greater democratic control over applications that are interacting with the daily life of many individuals.

 This paper is divided as follows, first, the [research proposal is made](#proposal), after the [related work](#litterature_review) is presented,